-Most students and new alumni don’t really know that the better the economy is the more competition there is to land really good interviews for their dream position.
-One reason is that Millennials are willing do a little bit of job hopping and therefore you might find yourself in great company as you apply for jobs and internships.
+Most HBCU students and new HBCU alumni don’t really know that the better the economy is the more competition there is to land really good interviews for their dream position.
+One reason is that Millennials are willing do a little bit of job hopping and therefore you might find yourself in a competitive situation as you apply for jobs and internships.
 Good economy = busy recruiters who are quick to toss your resume.
 Here are just six resume writing no-no’s that are just killing your resume.

 Two manny erors.
 Those spelling errors turn you off right?
 So why do you think it would be any different with recruiters and hiring managers?
 Of course that should be “Too many errors” and recruiters really hate it when you don’t proof read and correct your own resume.

 No outcomes anywhere.
 Stop filling your resume with a bunch of tasks.
 Recruiters have to be able to see that you know why you did what you did and what happened as a result of your work.